When shopping for anything you want the best, but that is especially true when it’s something like an outdoor gas griddle.

 The griddle that we chose to take the top spot is the Blackstone 1554 Griddle Station.
 We chose it because it’s a large and powerful four-burner griddle with lots of space but still retains some semblance of portability so that it can be moved around to some small degree.

-Each of those four burners are stainless steel and are powered to 15,000 BTU for a total of 60,000 BTU, making this a powerful griddle that can handle a lot of food on its 720 square inch surface area.
+Each of those four stainless steel burners and are powered to 15,000 BTU for a total of 60,000 BTU, making this a powerful griddle that can handle a lot of food on its 720 square inch griddle surface.

 All that food you can cook can be cooked independently of one another too, thanks to independent temperature settings, and that food has ample storage space since the Blackstone 1554 has two side shelves and a storing tray.

-The body of this griddle is a classic rolled steel one that is very resistant to the weather and can tolerate wet weather if maintained by its new owner.
+The body of this flat top griddle is a classic rolled steel one that is very resistant to the weather and can tolerate wet weather if maintained by its new owner.

 For how big this griddle is, it also achieves some mobility thanks to industrial strength caster wheels that allow this griddle to be moved around, but we’d hesitate to call it fully portable.